 You can do it alone–but you don’t have to!
 A support network of like-minded people who can provide you with guidance and encouragement along your journey goes a long way.
 Reach out to women who have overcome great obstacles and ask current and former mentors for guidance.
 Meet new people who share some of your life experiences.
 Even though imposter syndrome can make you feel alone, you will soon realize that you are surrounded by a community of people who want to see you succeed.

 Keep in mind that asking for support is not an act of weakness; it is evidence of your dedication to growing and inspiring yourself.
 As activist and writer Audre Lorde said, “When I dare to be powerful, to use my strength in the service of my vision, then it becomes less and less important whether I am afraid.”
 Embrace the collective wisdom within your communities and trust them to push you to become a greater version of yourself.
 Community will help you solidify your feeling of belonging and remind you of your why.
-Need a place to start?
-Look no further than the She Should Run Community; whether or not you are interested in running for office, you’ll be able to find women whose support you can always count on.

 3. Stand Tall and Reject Shame